RecreationalUse-04.webp

 For over a century, industrial and sewage pollution was enabled and left unchecked by authorities.
 As a result, communities along the river developed a “culture of avoidance”, exacerbating the cycle.

-In the last 20 years, water quality has improved dramatically, but public use of the river remained unmeasured — leaving the river and surrounding communities underrepresented in policy decisions affecting the environment.
+In the last 20 years, water quality improved dramatically, but public use of the river remained unmeasured — leaving the river and surrounding communities underrepresented in policy decisions affecting their environment.

 South River Check-in

 In 2020, we created a check-in system to measure recreational use.
-Anyone visiting, hiking, biking, or paddling the river across its full 60-mile length could easily participate by visiting our Check-in page.
+Anyone visiting, hiking, biking, or paddling the river across the river’s 60-mile length could easily participate in recreational advocacy by visiting SRWA’s check-in page.

 Over the course of two GA EPD triennial reviews, from 2020 to 2025, South River Check-in demonstrated a steady increase in public use of the river.